khanhnamle1994/technical-interview-prep/README.md

 ### Queues

-Similar to Stack, Queue is another linear data structure that stores the element in a sequential manner.
+- Similar to Stack, Queue is another linear data structure that stores the element in a sequential manner.
 The only significant difference between Stack and Queue is that instead of using the LIFO method, Queue implements the FIFO method, which is short for First in First Out.

-A perfect real-life example of Queue: a line of people waiting at a ticket booth.
+- A perfect real-life example of Queue: a line of people waiting at a ticket booth.
 If a new person comes, they will join the line from the end, not from the start — and the person standing at the front will be the first to get the ticket and hence leave the line.
+- Arrays can be very powerful when we know the size of our data structure ahead of time.
+But there a many times (in particular with queues) when we don’t really know how big our queue is going to get.
+So what happens when we have to enqueue an element?
+Well, if we don’t know the queue size beforehand and we’re using an array, it’s probable that sooner rather than later, we’ll run out of allocated memory and space.
+So, we’ll need to copy over the contents of our array and then allocate more space and memory, and then enqueue a new element onto the end of the queue.
+- But there’s yet another added complexity with array-based queue implementations: we need to be able to enqueue at the back of the array, and dequeue from the front — which isn’t always terrible because accessing the first or last element in an array doesn’t take too much time, but it’s not as simple as with stacks, where the adding and removing of elements all happens from one end of the structure.
+As our array grows, we’ll need to be able to access one end and the other, and the space time complexity will grow as a result.
+- We can implement the queue with a *linked list*.
+We don’t need to worry about the queue size ahead of time, since memory can be distributed and the linked list implementation of our queue can grow dynamically (just as long as we don’t use all of our computer’s memory).
+- Enqueuing and dequeuing gets to be a lot easier, because we can simply find an empty space in memory, add a node with a reference to it’s next neighbor.
+No need to copy and recreate our queue like we had to with an array implementation.
+And, if we add pointer references to the beginning and end of our list, we don’t need to traverse the entire structure to enqueue or dequeue an element, either!

 Here’s an image of Queue containing four data elements (1, 2, 3 and 4), where 1 is at the top and will be removed first: